yob/lita-gsuite/README.md

 Console](https://console.developers.google.com/), and Google has [some documentation](https://developers.google.com/identity/protocols/OAuth2).

-You should be given the opportunity to copy the new ID and secret.
+You should be given the opportunity to view the new ID and secret.
 Be sure to copy them down, as they can't be retrieved again later.

 Once the handler is configured and running, each user that wants to interact with it